rileystuartmyers/Breast_Cancer_CNN/benign_malignant_network_build/README.txt

-Attempt at a CNN model that performs binary classification tasks between XRAY images of breasts that have either 'benign' or 'malignant' calcifications.
+Attempt at a CNN model that performs binary classification tasks between XRAY images that have either 'benign' or 'malignant' calcifications.

 Throughout training, the model hasn't been able to achieve above ~70% accuracy, which I believe can be attributed to one or more of the following...